 Well, you will be surprised.
 Employee advocacy has proven to be quite effective.

 - Prospects gained through employee social marketing efforts convert 7 times more frequently than other leads.
 (The Marketing Advisory Network)

-- Content shared by employees reached 561% further than the same content shared on the brand’s official channel.
+- Content shared by employees reached 561% further than the same type of content shared on the brand's official channel.
 (Generali Global Assitance)

 - Sales representatives using social media outsell 78% of their peers.
 (A Sales Guy & Socially Centered Selling)